2016 HOLIDAY SANITATION COLLECTION SCHEDULE

 The Sanitation collection schedule for the week will be as follows:

 Garbage and recyclables will run as regularly scheduled.
-Commercial pick up will be on Thursday, November 24th.
-There will be no appliance pick up on Friday, November 25th.
-The next available appliance pick up will be Friday, December 2nd.
+There will be no appliance pick up on Thursday, November 24th.
+The next available appliance pick up will be Thursday, December 1st.

 CHRISTMAS EVE (2016)